 Chances are, you just don’t want to deal with these hassles.
 You likely don’t want to worry about choosing the right tool or about making sure they’re always sharpened.
 And it’s very unlikely that you feel like learning anything about plant identification—for instance, most people mix up boxwoods and certain hollies.

-For these reasons, you might be searching online for shrub pruning service near me.
-You may also want to know more about shrub trimming cost and what’s involved in hiring a professional.
+For these reasons, you might be searching online for a local shrub pruning service.
+You may also want to know more about shrub trimming costs and what’s involved in hiring a professional to maintain your shrubs.

 Professional Shrub Pruning

-A search for shrub pruning near me likely revealed a lot of results in Alexandria and Arlington, VA.
+A search for shrub pruning services in your area likely revealed a lot of options.
 So, how can you be sure that you’re hiring a company that is going to provide top-notch shrub pruning services?

 - Takes the time of year into account when performing shrub pruning